Dundalk F.C.: Decline (1995–2012)

 After being relegated again, Dundalk were stuck in the lower reaches of the First Division for the next four seasons.
+During this period, Dundalk City L.F.C., who were loosely affiliated to the club, competed in the Dublin Women's Soccer League.
+They won the 2005 Women's FAI Cup Final.
+(Note: This victory is not included in the Dundalk F.C.
+Honours list, as Dundalk City L.F.C. were considered to be a separate club.)

 With no sign of promotion, the co-op members agreed to the club being taken back into private ownership by its CEO, Gerry Matthews.
 They finished second under new manager John Gill in 2006, securing a play-off tie against Waterford United.
 Even though they won the play-off, they were still denied a place in the 2007 Premier Division, with Galway United (who had finished third in that season's First Division) selected by the FAI's 2006 IAG Report to be promoted ahead of both Dundalk and Waterford.
 In 2008, they won promotion back to the Premier Division, pipping Shelbourne to the top spot on the final night of the season.
 Gill was replaced by Ian Foster for the return to the top flight, despite winning the First Division title.

 At first, Dundalk stabilised their position back in the Premier Division—qualifying for the 2010–11 Europa League, leading the league table midway through the 2010 season, and reaching the 2011 Setanta Sports Cup final.
 But results subsequently deteriorated and, with financial losses mounting as the 2011 season drew to a close, Matthews decided he wanted to exit the club and he let Foster's contract expire.
 With the club in danger of insolvency during a disastrous 2012, it was taken over by local businessmen Andy Connolly and Paul Brown (owners of the team's official sponsors, Fastfix), and Dundalk subsequently managed to remain in the top-flight by defeating Waterford United in the play-off.